andre26z/tablecrud/README.md

 Open [http://localhost:3000](http://localhost:3000) to view the application.

-Running Mock Api will create a API to make requests to gather information and updates on the items.
+Running Mock Api will create a mock server containing the items we fetch on the application.